1. Who can do summer research?

-Any Macalester student who thinks they would like to do laboratory research, whether or not s/he is majoring in science, can apply for a summer research opportunity.
+Any Macalester student who thinks they would like to do laboratory research, whether or not they are majoring in science, can apply for a summer research opportunity.
 Conducting research is a great experience to apply what you have been learning in class and labs and is especially important for science majors planning to apply to graduate school.

-Find information about summer research opportunities on the SRO website for on-campus and off-campus experiences.
+Find information about summer research opportunities on the Olin Rice Hub website for on-campus and off-campus experiences.
 Read about your science professors’ research projects and then talk to your professors about summer opportunities in their labs.
 Also, talk with students who did research during the past summer and ask them how they found their positions.
-Attend Macalester’s Annual Summer Research Poster Session in October and talk with the student presenters.
+Attend Macalester’s Annual Summer Research Poster Session in September and talk with the student presenters.
 The “Planning Your Summer” workshop held in November also provides invaluable information and gets you on track to meet application deadlines.

 You should begin your search for a summer opportunity by December, but you can talk to experienced students and science faculty at any point during the academic year.
 When investigating various research opportunities, pay attention to the application deadlines.
 Some research institutions have deadlines in early February or sooner.

-You should read about opportunities both on- and off-campus on the SRO website and then talk with science professors about their research and ask them if they know of other research opportunities.
+You should read about opportunities both on- and off-campus on the Hub website and then talk with science professors about their research and ask them if they know of other research opportunities.
 You should also talk with students who have done research in previous summers and ask them how they found a position.
-You may also make an appointment to talk with Joan Toohey, Director of SRO.
+You may also make an appointment to talk with Liz Jansen or Amanda Duffy

 A summer of research is a great experience for students considering a career in health care.
 Talk with your HPAC advisor about doing summer research and other opportunities.